[His mercies never stop]

 I have to admit, I’ve lived a rather sheltered life.
 Sure, I’ve known some struggle–as we all have–but I’ve been safe, and I’ve been held.
-I’ve had some darker days, and my body stubbornly doesn’t always want to cooperate, but I’ve had better days among the bad.
+Though I’ve had some darker days, and my body stubbornly doesn’t always want to cooperate, I’ve had better days among the bad.
 I’m still standing, and I’m still breathing.

-“But I have hope when I think of this: The Lord’s love never ends; his mercies never stop.” —Lamentations 3:21-22
+“But I have hope when I think of this: The Lord’s love never ends; His mercies never stop.” —Lamentations 3:21-22